-An executive focused roadmap will be focused on high-level themes and strategy.
-You should focus on the return on investment of the product or market data in the initial stages to gain support for your plans.
+An executive-focused roadmap will be focused on high-level themes and strategy.
+You should focus on the return on investment of the product or market data in the initial stages to support your plans.

-If you are speaking to developers or engineers who will implement the project, inspire them with your mission.
+If you speak to developers or engineers who will implement the project, inspire them with your mission.

-As these teams spend each day working on the implementation of the project, they often lose sight of the bigger picture.
+As these teams spend each day working on implementing the project, they often lose sight of the bigger picture.

-If you are speaking with your growth team, their focus is to grow conversions so they won't necessarily care about the technical risk or the complexities of product development.
-If a prospect needs a feature and it has a date on the roadmap, they might share that deadline with the customer in order to close a deal quicker. .
+If you are speaking with your growth team, their focus is to grow conversions, so they won't necessarily care about the technical risk or the complexities of product development.
+If a prospect needs a feature and it has a date on the roadmap, they might share that deadline with the customer to close a deal quicker.